 More businesses now use chatbots to interact with their customers (though the effectiveness of this is still questionable).
 Some content marketers also use algorithms to study and analyse their customers’ preferences and interests so that they can generate relevant content ideas.

 Predictive analytics also help marketers observe their customers’ behaviours to develop more accurate profiles (which then allows them to create more targeted content).
 Machines can also incorporate data and analytics in blogs and articles, which can minimise the legwork in researching your content’s points or statements.

 While AI-based content is admittedly a game-changer in a lot of aspects, it’s still predominantly focused on repetitive, predictive, and data-driven content.
-And while a bot can write a data analysis in just a few minutes, it takes more than just cogs in a machine to come up with a powerful story in content.
+And while a bot can write data analysis in just a few minutes, it takes more than just cogs in a machine to come up with a powerful story in content.

 What is content intelligence?